Emma-blnch/Get-next-line/README.md

 *You can compare my `get_next_line.c` code with my `get_next_line_bonus.c` code to try and understand what I did* 😉

 ## 🦕 **My logic**
-If you want to understand my code or just see my logic step by step you can check my `get_next_line_commented.c` in the 📁 "commented".
+If you want to understand my code or just see my logic step by step you can check my `get_next_line_commented.c` in the 📁 *commented*.

 ## 🧠 **New notions**
 If you have trouble understanding the subject fully and the new notions like `file descriptors` or the function `read` I highly recommand these: